 A director is a person from a group of managers who leads or supervises a particular area of a company.
 Companies that use this term often have many directors spread throughout different business functions or roles (e.g. director of human resources). ...
 Some companies also have regional directors and area directors.
-The directors are the persons elected by the shareholders to direct, conduct, manage or supervise the affairs of the company.
+The directors are the persons elected by the

 The Companies Act does not precisely define the term 'director'.
-But it has been defined under several sections of the Act, in the following manner: According to Sec.
+But it has been defined under several sections of the Act, in the following manner:

+According to Sec.
 2 (13) of the Companies Act, "Director includes any person occupying the position of director by whatever name called."
 This definition given by the Companies Act does not give the clear meaning of the word director, but it means that a person who performs the duties of a director will be deemed to be a director irrespective of the name by which he is called.

-5.2 DIRECTOR OF THE COMPANY
+1.2 DIRECTOR OF THE COMPANY